WyattBlue/auto-editor/README.md

 No change is too small whether that be a typo in the docs or a small improvement of code.

+## Licensing
+Original code in auto-editor is under the [MIT License](/LICENSE)

+The FFmpeg binaries are under the [LGPL License](/scripts/win-ffmpeg/LICENSE.txt)

+wavfile.py is under the [BSD 3-Clause "New" or "Revised" License](https://github.com/scipy/scipy/blob/master/LICENSE.txt)

 ## Help or Issues
 If you have a bug or a code suggestion, you can [create a new issue](https://github.com/WyattBlue/auto-editor/issues/new) on this github page.
 If you'll like to discuss this project, suggest new features, or chat with other users, do that in [the discord server](https://discord.com/invite/kMHAWJJ).